xnuinside/simple-ddl-parser/README.md

 ### TODO in next Releases (if you don't see feature that you need - open the issue)

-1. Add support for CREATE TABLESPACE statement
-2. Add support for properties for TABLESPACE like `TABLESPACE user_data ENABLE STORAGE IN ROW CHUNK 8K RETENTION CACHE`
-3. Add CREATE DATABASE statement support
-4. Add more support for CREATE type IS TABLE (example: CREATE OR REPLACE TYPE budget_tbl_typ IS TABLE OF NUMBER(8,2);
+1. Add more support for CREATE type IS TABLE (example: CREATE OR REPLACE TYPE budget_tbl_typ IS TABLE OF NUMBER(8,2);
-5. Add support for MEMBER PROCEDURE, STATIC FUNCTION, CONSTRUCTOR FUNCTION,  in TYPE
+2. Add support for MEMBER PROCEDURE, STATIC FUNCTION, CONSTRUCTOR FUNCTION,  in TYPE
-6. Add support (ignore correctly) ALTER TABLE ...
+3. Add support (ignore correctly) ALTER TABLE ...
 DROP CONSTRAINT ..., ALTER TABLE ...
 DROP INDEX ...
-7. Add support for COMMENT ON statement
+4. Add support for COMMENT ON statement
-8. Add support for case COMMENT column after DEFAULT word like `col1 int DEFAULT '1' COMMENT 'Integer Column'`
+5. Add support for case COMMENT column after DEFAULT word like `col1 int DEFAULT '1' COMMENT 'Integer Column'`

 ## non-feature todo